 The TPU heel may foster traction and anti-slipping power.
 And since the toe cap is made of rubber, it’s super light, durable, and waterproof.
 Rubber, in fact, can actually block water more effectively than GORE-TEX, so you can dream of dry and movable over time.

 Caveat: Since the boots are already fully furred inside, just wear thin socks unless you want to drench stinky sweaty feet.

-If the boots are worn out and the sole becomes compressed, you can replace Ortholite footbed with brand new ones, but that’s not the case of EVA midsole.
-Instead, you must add some EVA insoles in for support.
+If the boots are worn out and the sole becomes compressed, you can replace the Ortholite footbed with brand new ones, but that’s not the case with EVA midsole.
+Instead, you must add some EVA insoles for support.